himanshumukat91/would-you-rather/README.md

 ## Things to do
 - Include SASS and convert all component level css files to scss
-- Read init time data from a json file and then push to corresponding redux states or Use a backend server API to store User data/posted questions
+- Collate all interfaces to one file and expose
 - Test for different display dimensions